Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Abstract

 \section{Abstract}

 Modelling the inelastic scattering of electrons in water is fundamental, given their crucial role in biological damage.
 In Monte Carlo track-structure codes used to assess biological damage, the energy loss function, from which cross sections are extracted, is derived from different semi-empirical optical models.
-Extrapolations are normally used to extend the available optical data for \textit{q}$\neq 0$.
-At low energies, results are sensitive to the differences in the optical models used to extrapolate the energy loss function.
-In this work, we present \emph{ab-initio} linear-response time-dependent density functional theory calculations of the energy loss function of liquid water.
-Our results are in good agreement with experimental data both in the optical limit and for finite values of the momentum transfer.
-Inelastic scattering cross sections, inelastic mean free paths, and electronic stopping powers are also presented in comparison with recent semi-empirical calculations and experimental data.
-Moreover, we provide an in-depth analysis of the contributions of different molecular orbitals, species, and orbital angular momenta to the total energy loss function.
-Finally, we present single-differential cross sections computed for each molecular orbital channel, which should prove useful for Monte-Carlo track-structure simulations.
+Only recently, first \emph{ab-initio} results for the energy loss function and cross-sections in water became available.
+For benchmarking purpose, in this work, we present \emph{ab-initio} linear-response time-dependent density functional theory calculations of the energy loss function of liquid water.
+We calculated the inelastic scattering cross sections, inelastic mean free paths, and electronic stopping powers and compared our results with recent calculations and experimental data showing a good agreement.
+In addition, we provide an in-depth analysis of the contributions of different molecular orbitals, species, and orbital angular momenta to the total energy loss function.
+Moreover, we present single-differential cross sections computed for each molecular orbital channel, which should prove useful for Monte-Carlo track-structure simulations.